 2. Is “slow” always negative?

 No, not always.
-It can suggest calmness or thoroughness, especially when referring to careful decision-making or relaxing activities.
+It can suggest calmness or thoroughness, especially when referring to careful decision-making, mindful habits, or a relaxed schedule.

 3. Can “slow” describe people?

 Yes, it can describe a person’s pace in learning, moving, or reacting.
-However, it can be sensitive and should be used with care in such contexts.
+However, it can sound harsh, so it’s often better to use more specific phrases like “needs more time” or “works steadily.”

 4. What are examples of positive use of “slow”?

-“Slow and steady wins the race” or “enjoying a slow morning” are examples where “slow” conveys peace or consistency.
+“Slow and steady wins the race” and “enjoying a slow morning” are examples where “slow” conveys peace, consistency, or deliberate pace.

 5. How is “slow” used in technology?

-In tech, “slow” usually refers to poor performance or lag, such as in “slow internet” or “slow device response.”
+In tech, “slow” usually refers to poor performance or lag, such as “slow internet,” “slow loading,” or “slow device response.”